 Discussion to focus on ways to motivate young students to own their education and develop resilience.

-Lahey is the speaker for the latest edition of the William Charles McMillan III Lecture Series, and she plans to address those issues and more on Monday, May 22, (7 p.m.) at the school’s Grosse Pointe Farms campus.
+Lahey is the speaker for the latest edition of the William Charles McMillan III Lecture Series, and she plans to address those issues and more on tonight at 7 p.m. at the school’s Grosse Pointe Farms campus.
 Lahey originally was scheduled to speak at GPA in November, but her appearance was postponed due to an area power failure.

 In this unique event for parents of school-age children, Lahey, who is the author of the New York Times bestselling book, The Gift of Failure: How the Best Parents Learn to Let Go So Their Children Can Succeed, will offer parents, teachers, administrators, and guidance counselors practical advice for fostering intrinsic motivation and weaning kids off of extrinsic motivators such as short-term rewards, bribes, honors, coercion, and yes, even grades, while giving kids the support and encouragement they need in order to succeed.